 Initially released in October of 2005, "Laffy Taffy" enjoyed a steady rise up the charts.
 D4L members Fabo, Mook-B, Stoney and the late Shawty Lo celebrated their first-ever No. 1 on the Billboard Hot 100 chart on Jan.
 14, 2006.
 "Laffy Taffy" was officially remixed by Busta Rhymes later that same year, and the phrase "Shake that Laffy Taffy" serves as a pop culture reference for any kid who grew up in the early 2000s.

-D4L brought a brand new sound to the city of Atlanta when they helped kick off the snap music craze in the mid-2000s.
-Produced by Born Immaculate, Broderick Thompson Smith and K-Rab, the "Laffy Taffy" track uses a sample from New Edition's "Candy Girl," and intricately plays with elements of Southern snap music in the most catchy way possible.
-What's even better, when the song's video was dropped, D4L introduced the easy and infectious snap dance move to the masses, making it a hit in clubs across America.
+D4L brought a brand new sound to Atlanta when they helped kick off the snap music craze in the mid-2000s.
+Produced by Born Immaculate, Broderick Thompson Smith and K-Rab, "Laffy Taffy" uses a sample from New Edition's 1983 hit "Candy Girl," and intricately plays with elements of Southern snap music in the most catchy way possible.
+What's even better, when the song's video was dropped, D4L introduced the easy, infectious snap dance move to the masses, making it a dance most anyone could do.
 The song's ubiquitous hook was hard to ignore and had party people all over the place shaking that laffy taffy.

 On Aug.
 12, 2009, "Laffy Taffy" was certified three-times platinum by the Recording Industry Association of America for 3 million copies sold in the U.S.